yifanzhang-pro/lanser-cli/README.md

 ## Tooling

-- Pyright `1.1.406` is the pinned language server version for development and CI.
-The version is centralised in `lanser.pyright_version` and surfaced via the `lanser doctor` command.
+- Pyright `1.1.407` is the primary language server version for development and CI, with compatibility retained for `1.1.406`.
+Supported versions are centralised in `lanser.pyright_version` and surfaced via the `lanser doctor` command.

 ## Citation